EVORA-project/evora-ontology/models/docs/streetAddress.md

 # Slot: street address (streetAddress)

-_The building/apartment number and the street name_
+_The building/apartment number and the street name._